-Previous housing had been decorated in forms which were based upon historic styles, with Classical, Tudor, Gothic, and Queen Anne decorative details applied to virtually any form of building.
+Previous housing had been decorated in forms which were based upon historic styles, with Classical, Tudor, Gothic, and Queen Anne decorative details applied to virtually any form of a building.

 Now, the more adventurous private buyer could invest in homes built in a variety of modern styles which today we tend to group together under the banner Art Deco.

-Houses and flats with plastered plain walls imitating the fashionable concrete, long metal framed windows, simple geometric patterns and bays with curved ends reflected exciting new designs from Europe and the United States.
+Houses and flats with plastered plain walls imitating the fashionable concrete, long metal-framed windows, simple geometric patterns and bays with curved ends reflected exciting new designs from Europe and the United States.

 Some were even fitted with flat roofs, optimistically advertised as sun-traps, despite our cold and wet climate.